yuygfgg/Human-Thermal-Management-Calculator/README.md

 A fun web-based tool to simulate human core body temperature changes based on environment, activity, and clothing choices.

+For more serious calculation, <https://github.com/CenterForTheBuiltEnvironment/comfort_tool> should be used.

 ### How to Use

 1. Open <https://calc.yuygfgg.xyz/> in your browser.